Exploring the Advantages of Quantum Generative Adversarial Networks in Generative Chemistry: Introduction

-Although quantum computing seems to lead a significant leap in solving resource-demanding problems, a few challenges remain to be overcome, such as the imperfect reliability of the quits prohibits the physical implementation of large-scale quantum computers \cite{chao2018fault}.
+Although quantum computing seems to lead a significant leap in solving resource-demanding problems, a few challenges remain to be overcome, such as the imperfect reliability of the qubits prohibits the physical implementation of large-scale quantum computers \cite{chao2018fault}.
 Nevertheless, noisy intermediate-scale quantum (NISQ) computers can still perform classical challenge tasks accompanied by quantum advantages \cite{bharti2022noisy}.
-For example, the advantages are shown in sampling the output of a pseudo-random quantum circuit \cite{arute2019quantum}, the sampling time complexity of a Torontonian of a matrix \cite{zhong2020quantum, quesada2018gaussian}, expressively in unsupervised learning \cite{gao2021enhancing} and parameter space complexity in reinforcement learning \cite{chen2020variational}.
+For example, the advantages are shown in sampling the output of a pseudo-random quantum circuit \cite{arute2019quantum}, the sampling time complexity of a Torontonian of a matrix \cite{zhong2020quantum, quesada2018gaussian}, expressively in unsupervised learning \cite{gao2021enhancing}, and parameter space complexity in reinforcement learning \cite{chen2020variational}.

-Although the idea of data conversion in the quantum circuit through gate operators is similar to the classical neural network, efficient sampling that can be achieved by quantum circuits as the fundamental principle of quantum mechanics allows the coexistence of all possible states exponentially large in the quantum circuit.
-This fundamental property of superposition in quantum mechanics gives exponentially larger state space, allowing efficient sampling that is difficult for the classical model.
-In fact, several studies have demonstrated that variational quantum circuit (VQC) performs the advantages in expression power \cite{du2020expressive}, learnability \cite{du2021learnability} and robustness \cite{du2021quantum}.
-It indicates that VQC is the most plausible solution to the problem, e.g., drug discovery, which is hard to tackle by the classical neural network.
+Although the idea of data conversion in the quantum circuit through gate operators is similar to the classical neural network, efficient sampling that can be achieved by quantum circuits as the fundamental principle of quantum mechanics \yc{enables computational processes that are beyond what is possible on classical computers.} Several studies have demonstrated that variational quantum circuit (VQC) \cite{bharti2022noisy} performs the advantages in expression power \cite{du2020expressive}, learnability \cite{du2021learnability}, and robustness \cite{du2021quantum}.
+It indicates that VQC \yc{can greatly boost the} solution to the problem, e.g., drug discovery, which is hard to tackle by the classical neural network.
+In addition, Blunt et al. \cite{blunt2022perspective} discuss that using the current best theoretical algorithms on a quantum computer would reduce the pharmaceutical R\&D period from many years to only a week.